Our eighth day in Bosnia was largely a travelling day, driving north to Sarajevo and finding our apartment.

 After our tour we sought out the recently reopened cable car up the Trebevic mountain.
 Destroyed during the siege, it has been put back into commission by a businessman with links to the country.
 The cable car is a surprisingly long journey, around ten minutes each way, and when we went there wasn’t particularly busy.
 The mountain itself offers beautiful panoramic views of the city and although the mountain itself is still mined and sticking to the paths is a must, there are some beautiful lookout points.

 Also on the mountain is the 1984 Winter Olympic bobsleigh track.
-A surreal concrete circuit running for a couple of kilometers down the side of the mountain which is completely open to be walked down (or cycled!) or followed by the adjacent path.
+A surreal concrete circuit running for a couple of kilometres down the side of the mountain which is completely open to be walked down (or cycled!) or followed by the adjacent path.
 Damaged and covered in graffiti, old and new as well as being reclaimed by the surrounding trees, plants, black squirrels and small geckos, it’s not the easiest walk but a truly surreal and unique experience.

 Taking the cable car back down to the old town, we visited the famous marketplace and fountain as we sought out a few souvenirs and a place to eat.
 Busy and narrow, but also extremely welcoming and colourful, we ate before heading back to our apartment to prepare for the following day.